 ABOUT

-I’m a self-taught Eritrean-American film photographer, visual storyteller, and cultural archivist based in New York City.
+I am a self-taught Eritrean-American film photographer, visual storyteller, and cultural archivist based in New York City.
 My cinematic, street-style work explores identity, heritage, and human connection, shaped by lived experiences across North America, Africa, Asia, and Europe.

 I create to reveal hidden truths, challenge conventional narratives, and craft work that resonates beyond the moment.
-Through my lens, overlooked lives and untold stories are transformed into enduring visual archives—compelling, poetic, and profoundly human.
+Through my lens, overlooked lives and untold stories are transformed into enduring visual archives —compelling, poetic, and profoundly human.